What is FMT and where to get a Fecal Microbiota Transplant

 FMT capsules, aka “poop pills”

 Also known as “poop pills” or “crapsules”, oral FMT capsules are simple and safe — you just swallow them!
 They also have the benefit of coating the whole small intestine.
-FMT capsules are double-encapsulated to avoid leakage.
+FMT capsules are generally double-encapsulated to avoid leakage.
 There is generally no taste or smell.
-You can buy pre-made capsules from our stool donors, or you can use their stool to make your own.
+You can buy pre-made capsules, or you can use a donor’s stool to make your own.

 FMT has commonly been done via colonoscopy, which only coats the large intestine, and requires a laborious medical procedure that carries risks (perforation), extra costs, and inconvenience.